Qarthak/Mouse-Device-Driver/README.md

 - *Path* - Path where the file is to be created.
 - *Type* - 'c' or 'b' to indicate whether the device is a character device or a block device.
 - *Major, Minor* - The major and minor number of the device.
-Major number identifies the device driver.
-Minor number is used to identify the specific instance of the device (if there is more than one). ```ls – l``` is used to find these numbers.
+Major number identifies the device driver and minor number is used to identify the specific instance of the device. ```ls – l``` is used to find these numbers.

 These files are plain files which are associated with our module with their major number.
 They can be deleted like regular files with